Azure/autorest.testserver/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Test Server

+This project contains a set of OpenAPI definition and a server implementing the corresponding API.
+Use this to test compliance of AutoRest generators.